Chapter 5:

 “You should cherish this moment, Nika,” Melissa piped in, “It’s the first and last time a guy will ever ask for your number.”

 Once again, Nika was immediately riled up at that.
 How she still had energy to spare after that chase from almost half an hour ago was a mystery to me.
-As much as I would have liked to stay and see hilarity ensue, I was almost about to be late.
+As much as I would have liked to stay and watch hilarity ensue, I was about to be late.
 I waved goodbye to the group and rushed up the grand stairs to the main building.

 “That’s good to hear.
 Let me introduce myself: I’m the international studies coordinator.
 My job is to help ensure exchange students like yourself can easily transition to studying in Miklagardia.
 Let me give you a tour of the facilities.”

 I followed her for quite some time, half-heartedly listening to her lectures on the history of the building.
-I was more focused on surreptitiously planting the small collection of bugs I had stashed away in my pockets while I had the chance.
+I was more focused on surreptitiously planting the small collection of listening devices I had stashed away in my pockets while I had the chance.
 They were magnificent little devices.
 Small enough to be easily concealed and adhesive enough to stick onto almost any surface with ease.
 Inside each device was a high-quality microphone that could easily record the lowest whisperer from across the room.

-“Oh, no, we’re on break for another month.
+“Oh, we’re on break for another month.
 You should have received that information in the package we sent.”

 “Yeah, that was.. all I had to ask.”

-“If that’s the case, I’ll now show you to your accommodations.”
+“If that’s the case, I’ll show you to your accommodations.”

 The woman handed me a stack of papers before turning to leave.

-“That’s a list of everything you’ll need and some recommended activities to get you acquainted with everyday life here.
-My number is listed there if you need anything.
-Sorry, but I’m late to another meeting!
-Got to run!” exclaimed the coordinator hurriedly as she practically flew out the door.
-I didn’t get it.
-What meeting?
+“Here’s a list of everything you’ll need, and some activities we recommend to get you acquainted with everyday life here.
+I made sure to write my number down, in case you needed anything.
+I hate to leave in such a hurry, but I’m late for another meeting!
+Got to run!”
+She practically flew out the door.
+Another meeting?
 As far as I could tell, I was the only international student here.
 On second thought, I didn’t actually know that, and there’s most likely administrative work to get the rest sorted.
 Not that it directly concerned me.
-At this moment, I had better things to do.
+I had more important things to do right now.

 A dial tone rang.
 A male voice responded at the other end.